Title 23

 § 23-99-4.
 Rhode Island life science hub established.

 (a) There is hereby constituted as an independent public a public corporation for the purposes set forth in this chapter with a separate legal existence from the state to be known as the Rhode Island life science hub hereinafter to be referred to as the “hub”.
-The exercise by the hub of the powers conferred by this chapter shall be considered to be the performance of an essential governmental function.
+The exercise by the hub of the powers conferred by this chapter shall be considered to be the performance of an essential governmental function and the hub shall be considered a “constituted authority” and an “instrumentality” of the state acting on behalf of the state for federal tax purposes.

-(b) The hub shall be governed and its corporate powers exercised by a board of directors consisting of fifteen (15) directors: seven (7) of whom shall be appointed by the governor, one of whom shall be a senior executive with extensive background in the banking, grant making, and fundraising fields, one of whom shall be a member of a life science trade association, or his or her designee, one of whom shall be the president or a senior executive of a Rhode Island based life science company, or his or her designee, two (2) of whom shall be senior executives of Rhode Island based life science companies specializing in biomanufacturing, or his or her designees, one of whom shall be a representative of organized labor, or his or her designee, and one of whom shall be a member of the public who shall be a certified public accountant and a member of the Rhode Island society of certified public accountants; one of whom shall be the secretary of commerce; three (3) of whom shall be the president of Rhode Island college, or his or her designee, the president of the university of Rhode Island, or his or her designee, and the president of Brown university, or his or her designee; one of whom shall be the dean of the Warren Alpert Medical School of Brown university, or his or her designee; one of whom shall be the president and chief executive officer of the Lifespan Corporation, or his or her designee; one of whom shall be the president and chief executive officer of Care New England Health System, or his or her designee; and one of whom shall be an ex officio director who shall also be the director of economic development for the city of Providence, or his or her designee.
+(b) The hub shall be governed and its corporate powers exercised by a board of directors consisting of sixteen (16) directors: fifteen (15) of whom shall be appointed by the governor, and one of whom shall be the person the board hires from time to time as president and chief executive officer of the hub.
+The president and chief executive officer of the hub shall serve ex officio and, except as otherwise provided in subsection (k) of this section, shall not be a voting member of the board of directors.
+The fifteen (15) directors appointed by the governor shall consist of seven (7) public directors and eight (8) institutional directors.
+The seven (7) public directors shall have the following qualifications: one shall be a senior executive with extensive background in the banking, grant making, or fundraising fields, or their designee; one shall be a member of a life science trade association, or their designee; one shall be the president or a senior executive of a Rhode Island based life science company, or their designee; two (2) shall be senior executives of Rhode Island based life science companies specializing in biomanufacturing, or their designees; one shall be a representative of organized labor, or their designee; and one shall be a member of the public who shall be a certified public accountant and a member of the Rhode Island society of certified public accountants, or their designee.
+The eight (8) institutional directors shall have the following qualifications: one shall be the secretary of commerce, ex officio; three (3) shall be the president of Rhode Island college, ex officio, or their designee, the president of the university of Rhode Island, ex officio, or their designee, and the president of Brown university, ex officio, or their designee; one shall be the dean of the Warren Alpert Medical School of Brown university, ex officio, or their designee; one shall be the president and chief executive officer of Brown university health, ex officio, or their designee; one shall be the president and chief executive officer of Care New England Health System, ex officio, or their designee; and one shall be the director of economic development for the city of Providence, ex officio, or their designee.
+To the extent that an institution takes on a new legal name, the institutional director shall continue to serve as an institutional director without the need for reappointment.
+To the extent that an institution merges, converts, consolidates with, or sells or transfers all or substantially all of its assets to another company and such company retains its primary operations in the state, the chief executive officer of such company shall be qualified for appointment as an institutional director in accordance with this section.

-(c) The chair of the board shall be appointed by the governor, with the advice and consent of the senate, and shall be an individual who served in the capacity as a senior executive with extensive background in the banking, grant making, and fundraising fields.
+(c) The chair of the board shall be appointed by the governor, with the advice and consent of the senate, and shall be an individual who served in the capacity as a senior executive with extensive background in the banking, grant making, or fundraising fields.
 The vice-chair of the board shall be the secretary of commerce.
-Eight (8) directors shall constitute a quorum, and any action to be taken by the board under the provisions of this chapter may be authorized by resolution approved by a majority of the directors present and entitled to vote at any regular or special meeting at which a quorum is present.
-No votes on the certification of any life science company nor on the allocation or award of any fund resources to any certified life science company shall be taken unless the chair is present and voting.
+All directors, including ex officio directors, shall be voting members of the board of directors, except for the director serving as president and chief executive officer of the hub, who shall not be a voting member of the board.
+Eight (8) voting directors shall constitute a quorum, and any action to be taken by the board under the provisions of this chapter may be authorized by resolution approved by a majority of the directors present and entitled to vote at any regular or special meeting at which a quorum is present.
+No votes on the certification of any life science company nor on the allocation or award of any investment fund resources to any certified life science company shall be taken unless the chair is present and voting.
 A vacancy in the membership of the board of directors shall not impair the right of a quorum to exercise all of the rights and perform all of the duties of the board.
 Pursuant to § 42-46-5(b)(6), board directors are authorized to participate remotely using videoconferencing technology in open public meetings of the board; provided, however, that:

 (1) The remote director(s) and all persons present at the meeting location are clearly audible and visible to each other;